The Salesman's Improved Paths: 3/2+1/34 Integrality Gap and Approximation Ratio: Introduction

-where $f(U)\equiv 2$ for all sets $U$, and $\delta(U)=\{\{i,j\}\in E:i\in U, j\not\in U\}$.
-The first set of constraints impose the condition that every vertex is visited once, and the second set of constraints, known as the subtour elimination constraints, ensure that every subset is visited at least once.
-Let $x^*$ denote an optimal solution to the subtour elimination LP, and $\lin:=\lin(c):=c(x^*)$ the optimal objective value.
-The integrality gap for metric TSP is the worst-case ratio, over all metric cost functions, of the cost of the optimal tour to $\lin$.
-Wolsey~\cite{Wolsey80} observed that $x^*$ is in the the spanning tree polytope, and that $x^*/2$ is in the $T$-join polyhedron for any set $T$ of even size, which implies that the integrality gap of the subtour elimination LP is at most $\frac32$.
+where $f(U)\equiv 2$ for all sets $U$, and $\delta(U)=\{\{u,v\}\in {V\choose 2}:u\in U, v\not\in U\}$.
+The first set of constraints impose the condition that every city is ``both entered and left'' exactly once, and the second set of constraints, known as the {\em subtour elimination constraints}, ensure that every subset of cities is ``both entered and left'' at least once.
+In the rest of this article, let $x^*$ denote an optimal solution to the subtour elimination LP, and $\lin:=\lin(c):=c(x^*)$ the optimal objective value.

-Despite significant effort, no improvements are known for either the approximation ratio or the integrality gap for the metric TSP.
+The {\em integrality gap} is the maximum of $OPT/\lin$ over all metric cost functions $c$, where $OPT$ is the minimum of the cost of a Hamiltonian circuit for the metric $c$.
+Wolsey~\cite{Wolsey80} and independently Cunningham \cite{Cunningham86} observed that $\frac{n-1}{n}x^*$ is in the spanning tree polytope, and that $x^*/2$ is in the $T$-join polyhedron for any set $T$ of even size, which implies that the integrality gap of the subtour elimination LP is at most $\frac32$.
+Despite significant effort, no improvement on the bound of 3/2 is known for either the approximation ratio or the integrality gap.

-A relevant generalization of the (metric) TSP is the (metric) $s-t$ path TSP.
-In this problem, the salesman starts in $s$, ends in $t$, and needs to visit every other city once.
+A relevant generalization of the (metric) TSP is the (metric) $s-t$ path TSP, where $s,t\in V$ are part of the input.
+The salesman starts in $s$, ends in $t$, and needs to visit every city once.
 In other words, the goal is to find a Hamiltonian path from $s$ to $t$ of minimum cost.
-The subtour elimination LP for the $s-t$ path TSP is as above, but now defining $f(U)=1$ if $|U\cap \{s,t\}|=1$ and $f(U)=2$ otherwise.
-Note that the special case $s=t$ is the regular traveling salesman problem.
+The special case $s=t$ is the regular traveling salesman problem.
+When $s\neq t$, the subtour elimination LP for the $s-t$ path TSP is as above, but now defining $f(U)=1$ if $|U\cap \{s,t\}|=1$ and $f(U)=2$ otherwise.

+To the best of our knowledge, the first relevant occurrence of $s\ne t$ is in an exercise in~\cite{JohnsonP85} concerning the case when the endpoints are not fixed, which is easily reducible to the $s=t$ case.
+Hoogeveen~\cite{Hoogeveen91} provides a Christofides-type approximation algorithm for the metric case, with an approximation ratio of $5/3$ rather than $3/2$.
+As in Christofides' algorithm, the algorithm takes a minimum-cost spanning tree $S$, and corrects the parity of $S$.
+Letting $\triangle$ denote the symmetric difference operation, the node set with the ``wrong'' degree parity is $T_S\triangle \{s,t\}$, and thus a $T_S\triangle\{s,t\}$-join is added to correct the parity of the nodes.

+There had been no improvement until An, Kleinberg and Shmoys \cite{AnKS} improved this ratio to $\frac{1+\sqrt{5}}{2}<1.618034$ with a simple algorithm and an ingenious new framework for the analysis.
+The algorithm in \cite{AnKS} is the {\em best-of-many} version of Christofides' algorithm.
+It first determines a minimum-cost solution $x^*$ of the subtour elimination LP.
+Then writing $x^*$ as a convex combination of spanning trees and adding Christofides's {\em parity correction} for each, the algorithm outputs the best of the arising solutions.
+The best-of-many algorithm was used by subsequent publications~~\cite{Sebo13}, \cite{Vygen16}, \cite{GottschalkV16} and is also used in the present work with some modifications.